 - Eat healthy carbs– This includes whole fruits, a variety of brightly colored vegetables, and healthy grains.

-- Consider low carb or ketogenic diet if you are overweight and have PCOS – Studies are promising in these cases, but discuss with your provider first as these may not be supportive of fertility in everyone.
+- If you are overweight and have PCOS, consider lower carb or a closely monitored ketogenic diet with carb cycling – Studies are promising in these cases, but discuss with your provider first as these may not be supportive of fertility in everyone.
 (16)

-- Increase soluble fiber – These help remove toxins from the body and balance blood sugar.
+- Increase fiber – Fiber helps remove toxins and excess hormones from the body, and helps balance blood sugar.

-- Avoid or limit high processed foods, especially trans fats – Trans fats are found in restaurant and fast foods, and are indicated by the words “hydrogenated”, “partially hydrogenated”, or “interesterified” on the ingredient list of food packages.
+- Avoid or limit high processed foods, especially trans fats – Trans fats have been shown to lower fertility.
+They’re are found in restaurant and fast foods, and are indicated by the words “hydrogenated”, “partially hydrogenated”, or “interesterified” on the ingredient list of food packages.

 - Increase omega-3 fatty acids – These can regulate ovulation and promote fertilization and implantation.
 (1,2) Wild caught fish and seafood are the best sources of omega-3s.

-- Choose organic, whole milk dairy products from animals raised on pasture – Yes!
-You heard that right.
-Whole milk contains healthy fats that help promote ovulation and production of healthy eggs.
+- Choose organic, whole milk dairy products from animals raised on pasture – Whole milk dairy contains healthy fats that help promote ovulation and production of healthy eggs.
 (1,3) In cases of estrogen excess, dairy may need to be reduced or eliminated for a time.

 - Eat meats raised on pasture rather than conventional meats and rotate red meats with other protein sources – Pasture raised poultry and eggs, wild caught fish and seafood, nuts, beans and lentils are all good options.
 (6)